-Recipients are required to establish procedures for recording HOME-related transactions and establishing the appropriate checks and balances for accounting transparency:

-a.
-General Ledger
+Recipients are required to establish procedures for recording HOME-related transactions and establishing the appropriate checks and balances for accounting transparency a.
+General Ledger b.
+Cash Receipts Journal c.
+Cash Disbursements Journal

 This ledger must be maintained to summarize cash receipts and disbursements on property basis.
 Entries to the General Ledger must be made from the Cash Receipts and Cash Disbursements Journal and must be kept separately for each activity.